 All program forms (Program of Study, Dissertation Committee, Request for Qualifying Examination, Request for Candidacy Examination, Request for Research Proposal Defense, and Request for Dissertation Defense) must be completed, signed and submitted to the to the Ph.D. in Engineering Program office in 211 RC.

 The Ph.D. in Engineering Program is currently accepting applications for University-funded assistantships for Academic Year 2013/2014.
-Find more information here.
-Applications are due March 1, 2013.
-Find an application here.
+To find more information on this, click here.
+Applications are due April 4, 2014.
+You can find an application here.

 Program of Study Form